localvoid/liteqr/README.md

 ### Pre-computed Presets

 Each version + error-correction-level combination is shipped as a separate preset module (`liteqr/presets/{version}-{level}`).
-A preset contains grid size, payload size, generator polynomial, headers, alignment pattern positions, etc.
+A preset contains grid size, payload size, generator polynomial, headers, alignment pattern positions, etc. The downside is that you must manually select a version with enough capacity for your payload — the library won't automatically choose the smallest version that fits.
+The upside is that since you explicitly control which version is used, you know the exact grid size and pixel dimensions upfront, which allows you to render onto a canvas without any aliasing or rounding artifacts.

-### Cached Functional Patterns

-The finder, alignment, timing and format information patterns are cached in a preset object.
-This avoids re-drawing static patterns for every QR code.

 ### Mask Pattern 0

 Only mask pattern 0 (`(x + y) % 2 === 0`) is supported.
 The QR specification defines 8 patterns and recommends selecting the one that minimizes errors.
-Pattern 0 is the simplest to compute and works well for most payloads.
-This can result in slightly lower scan quality compared to an encoder that tries to find the best mask.
+Since this library is optimized for web-site rendering, QR codes will be displayed on good screens with clean rendering, making the difference between mask patterns negligible in practice.

 ## License